fwiptables/fwiptables/README.txt

        fw-list: Show the files firewall standar
        fw-save: Save the files in firewall standar
     fw-restore: Show info to recover the files firewall standard
-fw-show-actual: Show the content of the firewall standard actual
+     fw-actual: Show the content of the firewall standard actual

 #####         [Tool icmp]